ragul28/svault/README.md

 ## CheckList

-- [ ] Make cipher as common package.
 - [ ] Add persistance storage using boltdb.
 - [ ] Implement cli like interface for init, store & get
 - [ ] Explore the stream interface from crypto/cipher lib for interface chaining.